alinaseri25/STM32DateTime/README.md

 to use this lib you should be enable C99 Mode and Add --cpp to misc controls (in options for target --> C/C++ tab)

-then you can add library to your project and use it
+then you can add library to your project and use it (this Lib created on FreeRTOS and you can remove #include "cmsis_os.h" and replace osDelay to use without FreeRTOS)

 #include "DateTime.h"